Organisational Change Management

 How and Why

 However, the change programme implemented in the company was successful as every employee adheres to the new processes and systems as implemented by the change agents.
-Shell is now dealing at a significantly healthier position as compared to the period when the transformation started and measured as a successful initiative to tackle the crisis.
+Shell is now dealing in a significantly healthier position compared to the period when the transformation started and measured as a successful initiative to tackle the crisis.
 This made evident that the implementation of complexity theory can be subject to a successful transformation in the competitive scenario.

 Hire an Expert Essay Writer